vchennapalli/Quora-question-pairs/README.md

 |xgboost           |        0.6        |

 ### Requirements
-- Dataset: The dataset can be downloaded from the [Kaggle competition](https://www.kaggle.com/c/quora-question-pairs/data).
+- Dataset: The dataset can be downloaded from the [Kaggle competition](https://www.kaggle.com/c/quora-question-pairs/data).The processed dataset which consists of all the handcrafted features we incorporated are already present in the repository.
+- Pretrained LSTM Model: The best performing model can be downloaded from https://drive.google.com/file/d/1ddvHgG42KQG6uuZVtcxSzNhy_CeBDmKt/view?usp=sharing .
 - The raw data downloaded should be placed in the `raw_data` directory inside project root folder.
 - Libraries Used: numpy, pandas, scikit-learn, matplot-lib, keras, tensorflow
 - Toolkit Used: nlkt